 Momordica charantia often called melon, bitter gourd, bitter squash or karela.
 This herbaceous, tendril-bearing vine grows to 5m.
 It bears simple, alternate leaves, separate yellow male and female flowers.
 The fruit has a distinct warty exterior and an oblong shape.
 The tender or unripe fruits are used fresh as well dried medicinally in every system of medicine.

 The tender fruit contains several biologically active compounds, chiefly momordicin I and momordicin II, and cucurbitacin B. The plant also contains several bioactive glycosides (including momordin, charantin, charantosides, goyaglycosides, momordicosides) and other terpenoid compounds (including momordincin -28, momordicinin, momordicilin, momordenol, and momordol).
 It also contains cytotoxic (ribosome-inactivating) proteins such as momorcharin and momordin.

+None known.
 For educational purposes only.
 This information has not been evaluated by the Food and Drug Administration.
 This information is not intended to diagnose, treat, cure, or prevent any disease.